-In our first blog post on the subject of serviceability, we dealt with the theoretical background.
+In our blog post on the subject of serviceability, we dealt with the theoretical background.
 In this blog post we will now describe the practical implementation of such a test and explain what needs to be taken into account.
-Depending on the leakage measuring device used (see different classes in the first blog post), the actual practical implementation may vary.
+Depending on the leakage measuring device used (see different classes in the blog post), the actual practical implementation may vary.
 In the following, we describe the use of a leakage meter of class L with a flow sensor for the direct measurement of the gas leakage quantity, using our GasTest delta3 as an example.

 Since the leakage quantity is measured directly with the GasTest delta3 and not calculated, it is necessary that any leakage in the pipe system is “fed” during the measurement.